Updated on September 15, 2023

 Today, I am sharing my May banner for my 12 Months of Banners series.

-today, I am sharing my May banner for my ‘12 Months of Banners‘ series.
-I have a lot of the We R Memory Keepers punch boards, including the 1-2-3 Punch board that allows you to create bows, envelopes and boxes.
+I have many of the We R Memory Keepers punch boards, including the 1-2-3 punch board that allows you to create bows, envelopes, and boxes.
 However, I know not everyone has all the boards, so I wanted to try to recreate a bow only using the Banner Punch Board.
 It was much easier than I expected!

 - We R Memory Keepers Banner Punch Board

-- Patterned papers from Pebbles Paper Pad: Best of
+- Patterned Papers (Pebbles Paper Pad: Best of)

 - Adhesive Foam Squares